Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 **Note: IJK mode is avoided**, because it conflicts with G2/G3 IJ parameters.
 Instead, ABCD is used with ABC being the rotary information of a vector and D an angle, if used (zaxis mode uses ABC, full uses ABCD).
 Fanuc uses IJK sometimes, but the have the conflict with G2/G3 also, so they introduced special modes.

 The firmware interpretes the letters in kinematics as input values.
-Kinematics can translate it at it's will, can combine, calculate with them, ignore them etc. For a meaningful interpretation, it needs to know what the CAM means by A letter e.g. The match is often done by convenience, but it is more safe to define the match explicitly.
+Kinematics can translate it at it's will, can combine, calculate with them, ignore them etc. For a meaningful interpretation, it needs to know what the CAM means by A letter e.g. The match is often done by convenience, but it is more safe to define the match explicitly by specifying P"mapDriveLetterDn=...".
 It is also possible that the match is not 1:1, but more motors used than letters in G-Code used.

 Firmware kinematics than outputs its calculation results into machine positions and the main firmware positions the motors and prints or drills at the commanded motor positions.